Pongsaky/Thaiser_SER/README.md

 ### THAISER SER

-> SER --> Speech emotion recognition
+> SER is Speech emotion recognition.
 Thaiser-ser is opensource to improve model ser's thai language using thaiser dataset.
 This repository use 3 model to compare efficiency including 1.CNNLSTM